-As President of the Gateway Cities Council of Governments, I am writing on behalf of all our Board members about the Proposition 1B Goods Movement Emission Reduction Program funding guidelines that are scheduled for adoption on February 28th, 2008 at your Board meeting.
+We are writing about the Proposition 1B Goods Movement Emission Reduction Program funding guidelines that are scheduled for adoption on February 28th, 2008 at your Board meeting.
 We understand that these guidelines will determine the share of funding received by each trade corridor region in the state.
-As elected representatives of the people of Southern California, we would like to ensure that the region which has the largest population of Californians exposed to the most unhealthy air in the nation, receives its fair share of the \$1 billion approved by voters to mitigate air quality impacts.
+As elected representatives of the people of Southern California, we would like to ensure that the region which has the largest population of Californians exposed to the most unhealthy air in the nation, receives its fair share of the \$1 Billion approved by voters to mitigate air quality impacts.